vaskort/vaskort.github.io/index.md

 Hi, I'm Vasilis, a front-ender from Athens, Greece currently based in London.

-Lately I'm working on automated testing and ReactJS.
+Lately I'm working on automated testing, ReactJS and React Native.

 ### More Information